Cacti/documentation/Upgrading-Cacti-Under-Windows.md

 # Upgrading Cacti under Windows

-Download [latest stable version](https://www.cacti.net/download_cacti.php) of Cacti - *referred to as `cacti-xxx.zip` in this document.*
+Download [latest stable version](https://www.cacti.net/download_cacti.php) of Cacti which is referred to as `cacti-xxx.zip` in this document.

 1. Stop poller.

-   * Cacti Console
+   - Cacti Console
-   * Configuration
+   - Configuration
-   * Settings
+   - Settings
-   * Poller
+   - Poller
-   * uncheck Data Collection Enabled and Save
+   - uncheck Data Collection Enabled and Save

 2. Run Command Prompt as administrator and backup database.